AlinChindea/wdi-first-project/readme.md

 ## Acknowledgments

 - this project would not have come to fruition without the brilliant support from General Assembly's instructional team.
-Kudos to Ben, Emily, Gerri and Guy.
+Kudos to Ben, Emily, Gerry and Guy.
 - grateful to my ocean scientist partner for the idea and images and sounds database
 ![A big shark thank you to them](https://vignette.wikia.nocookie.net/theloudhouse/images/a/a6/Thank_you.gif)